truecharts/website/docs/manual/SCALE/guides/getting-started.md

 [See here](https://truecharts.org/charts/description_list) for a list of all apps available for each TrueCharts trains.

-## Heavyscript
+## HeavyScript

-Once you've added the TrueCharts catalog, we also recommend installing [Heavyscript](https://github.com/Heavybullets8/heavy_script#how-to-install) and configuring it to run nightly with a [cron job](https://github.com/Heavybullets8/heavy_script#how-to-create-a-cron-job).
-It's a bash script for managing Truenas SCALE applications, automatically update applications, backup applications datasets, open a shell for containers, and many other features.
-Please visit the [Heavyscript GitHub Page](https://github.com/Heavybullets8/heavy_script) for more info.
+Once you've added the TrueCharts catalog, we also recommend installing [HeavyScript](https://github.com/Heavybullets8/heavy_script#how-to-install) and configuring it to run nightly with a [cron job](https://github.com/Heavybullets8/heavy_script#how-to-create-a-cron-job).
+HeavyScript is a bash script for managing TrueNAS SCALE applications, automatically updating those applications, backing up applications datasets, opening a shell for containers, and many other features.
+Please visit the [HeavyScript GitHub Page](https://github.com/Heavybullets8/heavy_script) for more info.

 ## MetalLB installation and disabling integrated LoadBalancer

 ![metallb](img/icons/metallb.png)

 This step may be optional but is recommended for advanced users and/or those who which to assign specific IPs to their SCALE applications.
 We have a full guide explaining the setups on the [MetalLB-Config Setup Guide](https://truecharts.org/charts/premium/metallb-config/setup-guide) page on how to setup MetalLB and disable the integrated Loadbalancer.
-Please refer to that page for more info
+Please refer to that page for more info.

 ## CNPG/Prometheus system installation

 ![CNPG](img/icons/cnpg.png) ![Prometheus](img/icons/prometheus-operator.png)

 Many of our popular apps for TrueNAS SCALE use CloudNativePG or CNPG for short and will require the `Cloudnative-PG Operator` and `Prometheus Operator` to be installed **PRIOR** to installing an app using CNPG.
-That's why if you are unsure if you're using any apps with CNPG we advise users to install the `cloudnative-pg`/`prometheus-operator` system first before attempting to install apps.
+That's why if you are unsure if you're using any apps with CNPG we advise users to install the `cloudnative-pg`/`prometheus-operator` system apps first before attempting to install any other apps.
 If you are migrating from a different CNPG operator, please see the [CNPG Migration Guide](https://truecharts.org/manual/SCALE/guides/cnpg-migration-guide) for steps on installing the `cloudnative-pg` operator and migrating.
 As well, see this [FAQ entry](https://truecharts.org/manual/FAQ#system) on removing the old built-in system

 For new users just starting out with TrueNAS SCALE, you may simply install `cloudnative-pg` and `prometheus-operator` from the TrueCharts Community Catalog before continuing.